What NOT to Do When Filing a Car Accident Personal Injury Claim

 It should go without saying, but auto accident victims should never leave the scene before first responders arrive.
 Doing so can result in you being labeled as a hit-and-run driver — even if the collision wasn’t your fault – and leaving early also limits your ability to collect evidence.

 Pictures of the aftermath of the accident along with statements from witnesses can be immensely helpful in building a personal injury case.
 You won’t have a chance to take photos later, and witnesses may be hard to find, so it’s a good idea to get the documentation right away.

 Refrain from Public Discussion

 If you’ve been injured in a car accident and you’re waiting on your personal injury case to come to a conclusion, resist the urge to post anything about the event or your claim on social media.
 The information you share may be used against you, regardless of whether or not your settings are marked as private.

 Most car accident lawyers have seen cases where social media posts have had a direct impact on the outcome of a personal injury case.
 Defense attorneys look for ways to discredit plaintiffs, and an innocent comment, photo or video could cause you to miss out on getting the maximum compensation for your claim.

-To learn more about what not to do after an auto collision and during the claim process, turn to the professional team at Symkoviak Law Firm in Salt Lake City, Utah.
+To learn more about what not to do after an auto collision and during the claim process, turn to the professional team at Symco Injury Law in Salt Lake City, Utah.
 Our car accident lawyers have successfully resolved thousands of personal injury claims, and we know how to protect your rights and interests.
 Contact us to schedule a free consultation today!